shishupal082/ftp-application/FTP/app_readme.txt

 Remove config for forgotPasswordEnable
     - remove uiBackendConfig
-Add backend rendering for display order by on dashboard page from roles config Added backendConfig.isForgotPasswordEnable: true (To control from backend only)
+Add backend rendering for display order by on dashboard page from roles config Added backendConfig.forgotPasswordEnable: true (To control from backend only)

 Future releases
 -------------------